Paaarth/interview-questions/README.md

 ---

 **Note:**
 Due to space and practical constraints, this answer provides the first 50 questions and answers in detail.
 However, here is a summary of additional question topics to reach 200, with brief answers or concepts.
-For a full list with detailed answers, consider using resources like GitHub repositories or interview prep sites[^4][^6]
+For a full list with detailed answers, consider using resources like GitHub repositories or interview prep sites

 ---